ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

     Writing tip: I use stopwords to gauge how clear my writing is.
 Sometimes, when I use a lot of stopwords my writing becomes full of fluff.

+[^3]:

+    This quote by Firth in the 1950s is one of the foundational ideas of [distributional semantics](https://en.wikipedia.org/wiki/Distributional_semantics) and modern statistical NLP as a whole!